stephdatu/helpdesk/README.md

 ### Known Issues

-If you discover any bugs, feel free to create an issue on GitHub fork and send us a pull request.
+If you discover any bugs, feel free to create an issue on GitHub fork and send a pull request.

 ## Author